OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog

 <!-- copy from readme.txt to here -->
+### V1.1.1
+* Fixed a bug that was causing article metadata to be saved using an invalid key when ingesting articles

 ### V1.1
 * Breaking the settings screens into 3 separate pages
 * Adding the ability to select the pull post type for each query (leave blank to use the default)